priyankamadhwal/30-Days-of-Code/README.md

 **Input Format**
 A single line containing an integer, n.
 **Output Format**
 You are not responsible for printing anything to stdout.
 The locked template code in the editor below will call your code and print the necessary output.
+#### Day 20: Sorting
+**Task**
+Given an array, a, of size n distinct elements, sort the array in ascending order using the Bubble Sort algorithm above.
+Once sorted, print the following 3 lines:
+1. Array is sorted in numSwaps swaps, where numSwaps is the number of swaps that took place.
+2. First Element: firstElement, where firstElement is the first element in the sorted array.
+3. Last Element: lastElement, where lastElement is the last element in the sorted array.

+**Hint:** To complete this challenge, you will need to add a variable that keeps a running tally of all swaps that occur during execution.
+**Input Format**
+The first line contains an integer, n, denoting the number of elements in array a.
+The second line contains n space-separated integers describing the respective values of a0, a1,..., an-1.
+**Output Format**
+Print the following three lines of output:
+1. Array is sorted in numSwaps swaps, where numSwaps is the number of swaps that took place.
+2. First Element: firstElement, where firstElement is the first element in the sorted array.
+3. Last Element: lastElement, where lastElement is the last element in the sorted array.
+#### Day 21: Generics
+**Task**
+Write a single generic function named printArray; this function must take an array of generic elements as a parameter (the exception to this is C++, which takes a vector).
+The locked Solution class in your editor tests your function.
+**Note:** You must use generics to solve this challenge.
+Do not write overloaded functions.
+**Input Format**
+The locked Solution class in your editor will pass different types of arrays to your printArray function.
+**Output Format**
+Your printArray function should print each element of its generic array parameter on a new line.